hueitan/javascript-sdk-design/README.md

 The reason is that it becomes confusing to track the lastest version.
 Therefore, previous styling does not help developers who use the SDK.

-It is however a good practice to use [Semantic Versioning](http://semver.org), a.k.a. **SemVer**, when versioning SDKs.
+It is however a good practice to use [Semantic Versioning](http://semver.org), also known as **SemVer**, when versioning SDKs.
-It's worth mentioning that SemVer has three main parts, each corresponding to importance of a release: "MAJOR.MINOR.PATCH".
+It has three main parts, each corresponding to importance of a release: "MAJOR.MINOR.PATCH".
 Version in `v1.0.0` `v1.5.0` `v2.0.0` is easier to trace and track in changelog documentation, for instance.

 Depending on service design, some of the ways SDK can be distributed (or tracked) by version are the following: